Arbitrage Trading: All You Need to Know

 How to Arbitrage Bitcoin

-The phenomenon is usually so fast that you might not get the best from it trading yourself.
-However, you can avoid missing Bitcoin arbitrage opportunities by using a bot.
+As for the phenomenon, it is usually so fast that you might not get the best from it trading yourself.
+Speed of execution is crucial in this case.
+However, you can avoid missing opportunities to profit on the bitcoin price differences by using a bot.

 Speed of execution is crucial to profit from the Bitcoin arbitrage trading strategy.
-The common way to benefit from Bitcoin arbitrage opportunities is by using a high-frequency trading technology that spots opportunities and executes orders faster than the competitors.
+The common way to benefit from crypto arbitrage opportunities is by using a high-frequency trading technology that spots opportunities and executes orders faster than the competitors.

-For traders without the tech stack, there might still be more complex arbitrage strategies that involve extra structuring via several trading instruments - say, buying Grayscale BTC trust and arbing via derivates to be delta neutral while leveraging GBTC discount.
+For traders without the tech stack, there might still be more complex arbitrage strategies that involve extra structuring via several trading instruments—say, buying Grayscale BTC trust and arbing via derivates to be delta neutral while leveraging GBTC discount.

 Types of Crypto Arbitrage